-Finally, the Anti-Bribery Provisions may apply to any person who does not fit within the categories listed above but violated the FCPA within the territory of the United States.7 This provision could apply where a non-U.S. company expends significant sums of money on a foreign official for non-business related travel in the U.S. or where unlawful payments are made (or approved) while in the United States.
+Finally, the Anti-bribery Provisions may apply to any person who does not fit within the categories listed above but violated the FCPA within the territory of the United States.
+This provision could apply where a Japanese company expends significant sums of money on a foreign official for non-business related travel in the U.S. or where unlawful payments are made (or approved) while in the United States.